Swifty Journey

 • union, intersection, etc. → O(n) — proportional to size

 contains in O(1) is the key difference.
 If you have 1 million elements and need to check if one exists, an Array needs to check up to 1 million elements.
-A Set does it in constant time thanks to its hash table.
+A Set does it in constant time thanks to its hash table — it runs the value through a hash function to compute a number pointing almost directly to its slot, so it finds the element without scanning the whole collection.

 Dictionary: key-value pairs